Choosing adhesive application methods and equipment

 - Meltblown: meltblown nozzles allow for high speed production and continuous application.
 These are very suitable for wide web lamination and they improve the looks and hand-on personal hygiene products and result in excellent fine fiber adhesive coating in high speed tissue plybonding.

 - Swirl: these nozzles increase bond strength and improve product quality in hot melt adhesive non wovens, laminating applications during product assembly.
 Usually adhesive fiber size, density and pattern width can be controlled.
 It is possible to make low density, large fiber patterns for best bond strength, open patterns for absorbency and high density, fine fiber patterns for heat sensitive substrates.

 - Random fiber: there are also nozzles that are suitable for producing random hot melt adhesive coatings for continuous high speed lamination of roll based materials.
 Random fiber nozzles enable dense, uniform coverage with tight edge control and patterns.
 This can yield tolerance to process parameter changes, consistent bonding and improved product quality.

 Web coating – an efficient adhesive application method

-Web coating is an adhesive application method where different equipment can be used to create a web-like pattern of adhesive onto a wide variety of substrates.
+Web coating is a method where different adhesive application equipment can be used to create a web-like pattern of adhesive onto a wide variety of substrates.
 For most of the web coating equipment, it is crucial that the substrate is flat and even.
 The web coating adhesive applications can be automated, which increases the process speed.

 When applying adhesives by wheel or roll coating, several pattern options are available.
 The patterns can be customized to meet the production needs.
 This allows for applying adhesive from the top, bottom or side depending on the needs of the product and process.
 The only downside of wheel and roll coating is that the equipment will need time consuming cleaning if adhesive cures on it.